acemonstertoys/bylaws/AMTBylaws.md

 of the members shall be called by the board of directors, the chairperson of the board, or the president of the corporation.
-In addition, special meetings of the members for any lawful purpose may be called by five percent (5%) or more of full members.
+In addition, special meetings of the members for any lawful purpose may be called by five percent (5%) or more of the members.

 SECTION 4.
 NOTICE OF MEETINGS